 Cons: Boxy and big fit, no hang loop in collar.

 The MontBell Alpine Light gives you a lot of down jacket for your money.
-Its inexpensive but not cheap.
+It's inexpensive but not cheap.
 It comes with large hand pockets with a soft fleece lining and a wind-resistant outer fabric.
 It is more durable than the more expensive and lighter weight MontBell Mirage.
-It stuffs into a separate stuff sack rather than a pocket on the jacket.
-Check out our complete Men's Down Jacket Review to see how this compared to others.
+This model stuffs into a separate stuff sack, not into one of its pockets.

 The MontBell Alpine Light is a relatively lightweight (14.2 oz.) jacket with high quality down (800 fill) and is on the inexpensive side for such an indispensable piece of gear.
 The primary fabric is Ballistic Ripstop Nylon, which is fairly wind-resistant and durable.
 This fabric is slightly heavier than the materials used on the Mountain HardWear Nitrous Jacket and the Patagonia Down Sweater, but is more durable.

 It also has some interesting features like a small Velcro adjustment on the hood rather than a cinch cord, very large zippered hand pockets with a cozy fleece lining, and a separate stuff sack rather than a stuff-into-the-pocket feature.